-During your final year of university, and after graduation, the pressure to find a graduate job can feel overwhelming.
-We’ve got some suggestions to help you maintain your wellbeing while you’re looking.
+We’ve got some suggestions to help you maintain your wellbeing while you’re applying for graduate jobs.

 Pressure from parents, tutors and friends, and news of the jobs market being hit by a global pandemic combine to make this a particularly stressful time.
 Lots of these are external factors you can’t control.
 But what you can control is your approach to the job hunt.
 By adopting the right strategy, you can increase your chances of landing a graduate role while also taking care of your wellbeing.

 You might think that the more job applications you submit, the more likely you are to be successful.
 But this approach to job hunting does not always yield better results.
 In fact, both success rates and wellbeing decline when this approach is taken.

 Here are four tips to maintaining a focused approach to your job search while also prioritising self-care:

 You might have heard stories, on the radio or through friends, of people sending their CV to 200 employers and not getting a single interview.
 This can easily make the job hunt feel like a hopeless task.
 But this generic, “copy-and-paste” approach to job applications is not conducive to success – either in terms of interviews and offers, or your own wellbeing.